littlebusters/Switch-Text-Spacing/README.md

 ## Installation

+### with Sketch Runner

+With Sketch Runner, just go to the `install` command and search for `switch text spacing`.
+Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
+[Download Runner here](http://www.sketchrunner.com).

+### with Sketchpacks

-You can find this plugin in "[Sketch ToolBox.app](http://sketchtoolbox.com/)".
-Type "switch text spacing" on the search box, then you click "install" button.
+You can find this plugin in "[Sketchpacks](https://sketchpacks.com/)".
+Type `switch text spacing` on the search box, then you click "INSTALL" button.

+### with Manualy

 Or, [Download the plugin zip](https://github.com/littlebusters/Switch-Text-Spacing/archive/master.zip) and unzip.
-Open the Folder and double click the "Switch Text Spacing.sketchplugin".
+Double-click the `Switch Text Spacing.sketchplugin` in the folder to install it.

 ## Lisence